-Unless the answer to all three of the questions is yes, then you should say no to the request.
+Unless the answer to all three questions is yes, you should say no to the request.

-I’ve been trying out the approach and it’s been an incredibly useful way to prioritize meeting requests and the flood of email.
-At first, saying no more often felt like I was being less helpful than I could be.
+I’ve tried out the approach and it’s an incredibly useful way to prioritize meeting requests and the flood of email.
+At first, saying no more often felt like I wasn’t being as helpful as I could be.
 But I realized that the most helpful thing I could do was to prioritize my time on the highest impact activities.

 As a result, I created a slightly modified approach: